yilinwei/ensime.github.io/index.md

 - Refactorings (rename, organise imports, extract method).
 - Errors and warnings in your code: *red squigglies*.

-To use ENSIME, you need a text editor and a build tool that supports ENSIME.
+To use ENSIME, you need a text editor and a build tool that supports ENSIME, we have a section for [Getting Started](getting_started) if you're new.

-ENSIME is a member of [Typelevel.scala](http://typelevel.org/) and is governed by a [Code of Conduct](http://typelevel.org/conduct.html).